ferrantejake/braindump/droplit-integrate-amazon-alexa.md

-# Integrate Amazon Alexa
+# Amazon Alexa Droplit Integration

-## Scenario

----
+# Overview

 You are have a service you are providing/creating and would like to control your devices using Amazon Alexa's voice control services.
 We can do that.

-## Objective

----
+This walkthrough shows you how to integrate Alexa voice services with your Droplit account.
+This consists of the following steps:

+* Create/Configure Alexa skill \(AWS Developer Dashboard\)
+* Create/Configure Droplit Alexa skill conduit \(Droplit Dashboard\)
-Configure Droplit Amazon Alexa conduit to work with your Amazon Alexa account.
+* Configure Droplit Alexa skill conduit to communicate with Auth0 client

-## Requirements

----
+Once this is completed, users in your ecosystem will be able to authenticate through either Auth0 or one of Auth0's 3rd party services such as Facebook, Microsoft, Google, etc.

+# Prerequisites

 * A working Amazon Alexa skill
 * Amazon Alexa Developer account